Where we operate

 Amazon

-Shall we continue together writing this story?
+Shall we continue writing this story together?

 DONATE

-images of Rio Negro
+Images of Rio Negro

-ISA headquarters in São Gabriel da Cachoeira, AM @Giorgio Palmera Aerial view of the Maturacá Community with Serra do Opota in the background, Yanomami Indigenous Land (AM) @Rogério Assis / ISA
+ISA headquarters in São Gabriel da Cachoeira, AM @Giorgio Palmera Aerial view of the Maturacá Community with the Serra do Opota in the background, Yanomami Indigenous Land (AM) @Rogério Assis / ISA

 Petroglyph, Iauaretê, Alto Uaupés, Amazonas @Sônia Lorenz / ISA Taperera Community @Beto Ricardo / ISA Rio Negro in São Gabriel da Cachoeira @Roberto Linsker / ISA